-Many sources indicate that incineration as it currently exists doesn’t contribute to a circular or sustainable society (pyrolysis can be the one exception to this though if the by products of plastic pyrolysis are used for new high quality material) (nationalgeographic.com).
+Several sources also indicate that incineration as it currently exists doesn’t contribute to a circular or sustainable society (pyrolysis can be the one exception to this though if the by products of plastic pyrolysis are used for new high quality material) (nationalgeographic.com).

 Incineration technology can be expensive, and hard to scale

-Not every city and country can afford environmentally friendly or effective incineration technology with the price that it can cost.
+Not every city and country can afford more environmentally friendly or effective incineration technology with the price that it can cost.

 For example a plant in Scandanavia spent a billion kroner to try to meet the European standards for dioxin [emissions] (treehugger.com).

-Incineration can have various challenges that can make it harder to scale than say landfill.
+Incineration can also have various challenges that can make it harder to scale than say landfill.

-For example, incinerator plants need guaranteed streams of waste coming to them to be economically feasible in many instances
+For example, incinerator plants need guaranteed/consistent streams of waste coming to them to be economically feasible in many instances

 Burning plastic isn’t always energy efficient

-Recycling can be better than incineration of plastic in some ways
+Recycling plastic can be better than incinerating plastic in some ways

-Studies have shown that recycling plastic waste saves more energy—by reducing the need to extract fossil fuel and process it into new plastic—than burning it, along with other household waste, can generate (nationalgeographic.com)
+Studies have shown that recycling plastic waste saves more energy—by reducing the need to extract fossil fuel and process it into new plastic—than burning it … (nationalgeographic.com)

-Air pollution and air contamination from incineration emissions can degrade air quality and impact human health
+Air pollution and air contamination from incineration emissions may degrade air quality and impact human health